 It is a great way for kids to experience entertainment and education without having to stare at the screen.

-- Improves listening comprehensive skill: As your kids grows up, listening comprehension becomes the primary element of learning language.
-Podcast exposes kids to complex texts in conversational and formal way, thereby helping them learn this crucial skill.
+- Improves listening comprehensive skill: As your kids grow up, listening comprehension becomes the primary element of learning the language.
+Podcast exposes kids to complex texts in conversational and formal ways, thereby helping them learn this crucial skill.

-- Improve Pronunciation: If your kid is learning English as a second language, it becomes hard to pronounce few words.
-By listening to podcast, kids will hear how they are supposed to sound and help build their vocabulary.
+- Improve Pronunciation: If your kid is learning English as a second language, it becomes hard to pronounce a few words.
+By listening to podcasts, kids will hear how they are supposed to sound and help build their vocabulary.

-- Improve learning : Podcasts are not merely two people talking and you are listening.
-With interesting stories, background music and sound effects, podcasts can be fun learning tool for kids and even adults.
-It is great tools to teach kids about history, science, biology and much more.
+- Improve learning: Podcasts are not merely two people talking, and you are listening.
+With interesting stories, background music, and sound effects, podcasts can be a fun learning tool for kids and even adults.
+It is a great tool to teach kids about history, science, biology, and much more.

-- Reduce screen time: Parents (me included) these days are stressed about time their kids spend watching a TV or playing on tablet.
-But with podcast, you can have same degree of entertainment, education and engagement without being worried about screen-time.
+- Reduce screen time: Parents (me included) these days are stressed about the time their kids spend watching a TV or playing on tablets.
+But with podcasts, you can have some degree of entertainment, education, and engagement without being worried about screen time.

-- Take it with you Anywhere: It can be great tool to take it along in the car or airplane, or bus to keep kids entertained.
-You can also listen to podcast while doing house chores.
-Kids will be happy to clean their room while listening to podcast.
+- Take it with you Anywhere: It can be a great tool to take it along in the car or airplane, or bus to keep kids entertained.
+You can also listen to podcasts while doing house chores.
+Kids will be happy to clean their room while listening to podcasts.

 Best Podcast for kids

-Here, I have divided list by grade level because some of them might be more intense and may not be suitable for younger audience.
-But you are the mom, so skim through the list and decide what is the best for your kid.
+Here, I have divided the list by grade level because some of them might be more intense and may not be suitable for younger audiences.
+But you are the mom, so skim through the list and decide what the best for your kid is.

 Best Podcast for kids under 5

-No matter how many favorite books you read to your 2 to 3 years old, time comes when you need a break from reading to them.
-That’s why we have podcasts even for little one.
+No matter how many favorite books you read to your 2 to 3 years old, the time comes when you need a break from reading to them.
+That’s why we have podcasts, even for the little one.

 1. Disney Story Central (ages 2 years+)

-In this podcast, a narrator brings familiar Disney story to life as read-aloud story.
-A narrator keeps it interesting with lot of enthusiasm and intonation changes while reading the story.
+In this podcast, a narrator brings a familiar Disney story to life as a read-aloud story.
+A narrator keeps it interesting with a lot of enthusiasm and intonation changes while reading the story.
 There is a bit of music too.

 Average length: 5-15 mins